Welcome to Campus Ministry!

 Christian Awakening Senior Retreat

 Senior Retreat is a signature Cardinal Ritter experience.
 This retreat has been shaping and bonding graduating classes for decades.
 Senior Retreat is the culmination of all the previous retreats.
-This four-day retreat gives students an opportunity to reflect upon who they are, their relationship with others, their relationship with God, their response to Him, and the experience of Christian community.
+This four-day retreat gives students an opportunity to reflect upon who they are, their relationship with others, their relationship with God, their response to Him, and the experience of a Christian community.
 The senior class is split up into four groups.

 Senior Retreat Dates